Middle School Course Offerings

 Not NCAA Student-Athlete Approved

-Please note that OOM05A and OOM05B are separate one-semester courses.
+Please note that these are separate one-semester courses.
 Students must take both courses to complete a full year of 6th Grade Math.

 Math 6 delivers instruction, practice, and review designed to develop computational fluency, deepen conceptual understanding, and apply mathematical practices.
 Course topics include ratios and rates, fraction and decimal operations, and signed numbers.
 Students continue to build their algebra skills by plotting points in all four quadrants of the coordinate plane and solving equations and inequalities.
 Geometry topics include area, surface area, and volume, and statistical work features measures of center and variability, box plots, dot plots, and histograms.
 The two-semester course is arranged in themed units, each with three to five lessons.
 Each lesson includes a variety of activities such as direct instruction, application of skills, performance tasks, and formative and summative assessments.
 Students engage with the subject matter in an interactive, feedback-rich environment as they progress through content aligned to the Common Core State Standards and demonstrate their learning through computer- and teacher-scored assignments.
 By constantly honing the ability to apply their knowledge in abstract and real-world scenarios, students build the depth of knowledge and higher-order skills required to demonstrate their mastery when put to the test.